Fortnumsound/LaQuisha-fast-API-backend-for-Llama.cpp/README.md

 ====================

 This module exposes a small FastAPI application that wraps a llama.cpp model.
-It's designed to run a local LLaMA model (in this case the LLaMA‑3 7B model) using the `llama_cpp` python bindings.
+It's designed to run a local LLaMA models (in this case the LLaMA‑3 7B model) using the `llama_cpp` python bindings.
 The code is resilient to environments where the `llama_cpp` module is not available: in that case it will initialise a placeholder model that returns a friendly error message rather than failing to